jabercrombia/job-applications/README.md

 # Interactive Job Description Submission Portal

 ![homepage](/public/screenshot/homepage.png)

-A simple form-based application built with **Next.js (App Router)**, **Supabase**, and a Python microservice that scans resumes and matches them against a job description using TF-IDF and cosine similarity.
-Users upload a PDF and fill in personal info.
-The data is saved in Supabase PostgreSQL, and PDFs are stored in Supabase Storage.
+A form-based application built with **Next.js (App Router)**, **Supabase**, and a **Python microservice** that scans resumes and matches them against a job description using TF-IDF and cosine similarity.
+Users upload a PDF and fill in their personal information.
+The data is stored in Supabase PostgreSQL, and PDFs are saved in Supabase Storage.

 ---

-## 🚀 Features
+## Features

-- 📄 PDF file upload
+- PDF file upload
-- 👤 Collects first name, last name, email, phone, LinkedIn, and website
+- Collects first name, last name, email, phone number, LinkedIn, and website
-- 💾 Stores files in Supabase Storage
+- Stores resumes in Supabase Storage
-- 🗃️ Saves metadata to a `resume_users` table
+- Saves metadata in the `resume_users` table
-- 🧠 Python backend with resume/job description matching
+- Python backend performs job description matching
-- 🌗 Responsive dark mode support
+- Responsive layout with dark mode support

 ---

-## 🛠️ Technologies
+## Technologies

 - [Next.js 13+ (App Router)](https://nextjs.org/docs/app)
 - [Supabase](https://supabase.com/)